 What Are Running Shoes?

-Running shoes are ergonomically designed to handle partially the shock of your body weight every time your foot strikes the ground.
-It can provide a cushion excellently to both your heel and your forefoot.
-It can also give utmost protection to your feet, legs, and body against the repeated stress from foot landings.
+Running shoes are a many-varied thing.
+They range from track spikes and racing flats up to ultra-cushioned, plush trail shoes made for mountainous ultra-marathons.
+In general, though, they are ergonomically designed to partially handle the shock of your body weight every time your foot strikes the ground.
+Their first function is to propel you forward, as fast as reasonably possible.
+They can also provide a cushion to both your heel and your forefoot, and provide traction on a track, road, or mountain trail.
+They can also give protection to your feet, legs, and body against the repeated stress from foot landings.

-These running shoes are made with built-in features that allow you to run, walk, and train comfortably and will lessen the chance of incurring injury due to over usage.
+Running shoes are made with built-in features that allow you to run, walk, and train comfortably while lessening the chance of injury due to over-usage.
 Some of the advantages of running shoes include flexibility, stability, breathability, traction, and cushioning.

 What Are the Cushion Levels?

-In most cases, the cushion level of the running shoes determines its weight.
-Let’s take a look at the different amounts of cushioning and determine what’s best for you.
+In most cases, the cushion level of running shoes determines their weight.
+Let’s take a look at the different amounts of cushioning, and determine what’s best for you.

 - Level 5 Cushioning

 This is the top-of-the-line technology that offers optimum cushion.
-It is perfect for daily high-mileage running routines as it provides maximum protection for runners.
+It is perfect for daily high-mileage running routines, as it provides maximum protection for runners.
 Running shoes under this category are built for long races such as half and full marathons.
-It is also ideal for runners with larger frames or built.
+They are also ideal for runners with larger frames or builds.

 - Level 4 Cushioning

 This is your go-to running shoes for high-level performances.
-It is recommended for long and short daily racing and running.
+They are recommended for long and short daily racing and running.
 Shoes that fall under this category are versatile for high and better mileage.

 - Level 3 Cushioning

-This features a perfect balance of lightweight, moderate cushion, and flex.
-It allows you to pick up your pace with a fast and energetic feel that’s perfect for daily, tempo, and even race running.
-Running shoes under this category represents the exact midpoint between the cushion and natural feel and is ideal for expert runners or those looking for a good-tempo shoe.
+This features a perfect balance of light weight, moderate cushion, and flexibility.
+They allows you to pick up your pace with a fast and energetic feel that’s perfect for daily, tempo, and even race running.
+Running shoes under this category represent the exact midpoint between cushioning and a natural feel, and are ideal for expert runners or those looking for a good-tempo shoe.

 - Level 2 Cushioning

-This includes incredibly light yet extremely flexible shoes.
-It features a touch of cushion with a minimal feel as it strengthens the feet and its practice form.
-Highly competitive racers often use shoes under this category since they allow a better feel and connection to the road.
+This includes incredibly light and extremely flexible shoes.
+They features a subtle touch of cushioning and a minimal feel, and they strengthen the feet.
+Since less-cushioned shoes engage the foot more in absorbing the shock of running, they also push you toward better running form rather than dampening the effects of poor form.
+Highly competitive racers often use shoes under this category, since they allow a better feel and connection to the road.

 Level 1 Cushioning